Basilicata: Cuisine

-The local cuisine is mostly based on pork and sheep meat, legumes, cereals, vegetables and tubers.
+The local cuisine is mostly based on pork and sheep meat, legumes, cereals, vegetables, and tubers.
 It is commonly referred to as cucina povera (cuisine of the poor), deeply anchored in peasant traditions.
 Bread crumb is considered a poor-man's cheese substitute, sprinkled over pasta dishes and used as a seasoning for meat and vegetables.
 Horseradish is often used as a spice and condiment, which is referred to as "poor man's truffle".
 The peperone crusco (PAT) is a specialty of the regional cuisine, sometimes labeled as "the red gold of Basilicata".
 It is the dried form of the peperone di Senise (PGI), one of the most popular Italian pepper varieties.
-Traditional recipes include pasta dishes like pasta con i peperoni cruschi and tumact me tulez, and main courses such as rafanata, acquasale.
-Pastizz and falagone are common street foods.
+Traditional recipes include pasta dishes like pasta con i peperoni cruschi and tumact me tulez, and main courses such as rafanata and acquasale.
+Pastizz and falagone are also common street foods.

-Basilicata is best known for the Lucanica di Picerno (PGI) pork sausage that derives from lucanica, an ancient recipe originated before the Roman empire.
+Basilicata is best known for the salsiccia Lucanica di Picerno (PGI) pork sausage that derives from lucanica, an ancient recipe originated before the Roman empire.
 Pane di Matera (PGI) is a type of bread recognizable for its intense flavour and conical shape, as well as long preservation.
-Other principal products are cheeses like pecorino di Filiano (PDO), canestrato di Moliterno (PGI), padraccio (PAT) and treccia dura (PAT); vegetables like melanzana rossa di Rotonda (PDO); and legumes like fagiolo di Sarconi (PGI) and fagiolo bianco di Rotonda (PDO).
+Other principal products are cheeses like pecorino di Filiano (PDO), canestrato di Moliterno (PGI), padraccio (PAT), and treccia dura (PAT); vegetables like melanzana rossa di Rotonda (PDO); and legumes like fagiolo di Sarconi (PGI) and fagiolo bianco di Rotonda (PDO).
 The region is also known for its naturally sparkling mineral water that springs from the streams of Mount Vulture.
-Alcoholic beverages include Aglianico del Vulture, considered one of Italy's top red wines, and Amaro Lucano liqueur.
+Alcoholic beverages include Aglianico del Vulture, which is considered one of Italy's top red wines, and Amaro Lucano liqueur.